giordano-lucas/dex-cyclic-arbitrage/index.md

 ## Motivation

 The goal of the project also consists of testing the predictability of the cycle's profitability.
 The return of a given cycle is defined by its `revenues` minus its `cost` (fees). `Profitability` is a Boolean value indicating if the corresponding cycle has positive or negative `profitability`. `Profitability` is then used as a target/label for classification tasks.
 95% of the cycles have a positive return.
-This imbalance can badly affect the training process: The models will tend to always output true and will obtain a precision of 94% despite being meaningless.
-Thus, we need to take this imbalance into the prediction process.
-The target imbalance is handled through the `class_weight` module of  Sklearn .
-It reweights the samples during training to obtain a 1:1 balance between positive and negative data points.
+This imbalance can badly affect the training process.
+Indeed, a model that always outputs true will obtain a precision of 94% despite being meaningless.
+We proposed to deal with the imbalance through `class weights` in the loss function.
+The idea is to reweight the samples during training to obtain a 1 to 1 balance between positive and negative data points.

-## Features
+## Method and features

-Two different features are used as input for prediction :
-* `Embeddings`  : At first, the models use embeddings produced by the autoencoder as features.
+Obviously, at first, the models will make use of embeddings produced by the encoding layer of the autoencoders as features.
+Multiple embeddings are tested (`AE`, `PCA`)
-* `Embeddings + tokens` : Then, additional features are added : for each cycles we add to  its embedding an encoding (one hot) of the tokens it involves.

-These two types of features are used and the scores are compared to see if names of involved tokens bring relevant information to the prediction.

-In our initial dataset, we also have access to the names of the 3 tokens particpating in the cyclic arbitrage, which could potentially be used as extra features !
+In our initial dataset, we also have access to the names of the 3 tokens participating in the cyclic arbitrage, which could potentially be used as extra features!
 However, machine learning models usually don't like strings features.
-Let's tokenize them !
-Since we are dealing with a fixed (categorical) set of non-ordered features, a `one-hot` encoding is probaly a good way to go.
+Let's tokenize them!
+Since we are dealing with a fixed (categorical) set of non-ordered features, a `one-hot` encoding is probably a good way to go.

 For instance, imagine we only have 3 tokens in our dataset :